labeeb18/ML_courses/Kaggle Competition/Credit Default/readme.md

-This is a logistic regression model
+This is a logistic regression model.
+This is a model